Chemotherapy and immunotherapy creams for skin cancer

 Side-effects of topical chemotherapy

 - Red, inflamed, sore skin: The cream will make your skin red, inflamed and sore.
-Do not worry as this side-effect will not last long.
-The skin will take a week or two to heal after treatment is over.
-Sometimes your doctor may prescribe a steroid cream to ease the inflammation if your skin is very sore.
+This may last until a week or two after treatment has finished, when the skin has healed.
+If you are worried about these symptoms, ask your doctor for advice.
+They may prescribe a steroid cream to ease the inflammation if your skin is very sore.
 Avoid sunlight until the area has healed.

 - Hair loss: You may also lose the hair in the area being treated.